python/cpython/Doc/reference/expressions.rst

 arguments are converted to a common real type", this means that the operator implementation for built-in types works as follows:

-* If both arguments are complex numbers, no conversion is necessary;
+* If both arguments are complex numbers, no conversion is performed;

 * otherwise, if either argument is a complex or a floating-point number, the other is converted to a floating-point number;